AdelAmoura/elephant/README.md.txt

 This project demonstrates how to create a cookie consent popup using HTML, CSS, and JavaScript.
 It stores the user's consent using `localStorage` so that the popup does not appear on subsequent visits.

-## Project Page URL
+## Project Repository URL

-You can view the live project [here](https://AdelAmoura.github.io/elephant/) (If you deploy it via GitHub Pages, replace this with the actual live URL).
+You can view the repository [here](https://github.com/AdelAmoura/elephant).

 ## How to Run the Project